lanl-aea/waves/docs/waves_quickstart.rst

 * :ref:`tutorial_simulation`

 These tutorials and this quickstart describe the computational engineering workflow through simulation execution.
-This tutorial will use a different working directory than the rest of the core tutorials as both sets of tutorials contain files with identical names.
+This tutorial will use a different working directory and directory structure than the rest of the tutorials to avoid filename clashes.

 ***********
 Environment